ffa110/ffa110.github.io/SMM/index.md

 - **Checkpoint 1:**
 The features and functionalities that will be created in the first checkpoint are the followings

+     * User will be able to create an account
+     * User will be able to login to the master account on the "Social Media Manager"
+     * The application will be connected to the database (MySQL)
+     * The application will have the ORM working

+- **Checkpoint 2:**
      * The interface of the application
         * User Registration (page)
         * Login (page)
         * Create Post (page)
         * View My Social Media Timelines (page)

-     * User will be able to create an account
-     * User will be able to login to the master account on the "Social Media Manager"
+- **Checkpoint 3:**
-     * The application will be connected to the database (MySQL)
+     * The application will be able to call the appropriate APIs
-     * The application will have the ORM working

-- **Checkpoint 2:**
      * The application will be able to hash users' passwords and encrypt and decrypt their data.

-     * The application will be able to call the appropriate APIs
+- **Final Checkpoint:**
      * The application will be able to create posts and view timelines

-- **Checkpoint 3:**
      * The application will be installed on a server
      * The application will be ready